Help observe the land with these 12 spies Bible crafts. What did the children of Israel see?

 The men probably did not use spy equipment.
 But the next two 12 spies Bible crafts are fun to make and use in pretend play.

-To make a spyglass find two cardboard rolls that will fit inside of each other.
+To make a spyglass, find two cardboard rolls that will fit inside each other.
 One also need to be shorter than the other.

 Decorate the outside of the rolls.
 You can use decorative tape, markers, stickers, or anything else you can think of.
-Don't put decorations especially Duck tape above 4 inches on the longer one.
+Don't put decorations, especially Duct tape above 4 inches, on the longer one.